zapata-engineering/orquestra-braket/README.md

 ## Overview

-`orquestra-braket` is a Python module that exposes Braket's local and on-demand simulators as an [`orquestra`](https://github.com/zapatacomputing/orquestra-quantum/blob/main/src/orquestra/quantum/api/backend.py) `QuantumSimulator`.
+`orquestra-braket` is a Python module that exposes Braket's runner and simulators as an [`orquestra`](https://github.com/zapatacomputing/orquestra-quantum/blob/main/src/orquestra/quantum/api/backend.py) `CircuitRunner` and `WavefunctionSimulator`.
 They can be imported with:

 ```
-from orquestra.integrations.braket.simulator import BraketLocalSimulator
+from orquestra.integrations.braket.runner import BraketRunner
-from orquestra.integrations.braket.simulator import BraketOnDemandSimulator
+from orquestra.integrations.braket.simulator import braket_local_simulator
 ```

 In addition, it interfaces with the noise models and provides converters that allow switching between `braket` circuits and those of `orquestra`.